 - Positioning: The next question a logical person might ask is, “what the hell am I supposed to do with this thing?”
 When I hit the road I usually take my laptop and my iPhone.
 Is there a reason why I’d need to pack a third device?
 The tablet will be too big to be carried in a pocket, yet will lack the features needed to replace a laptop (a physical keyboard is a must for many).
 Look for Jobs to explain how this device is supposed to fit into our lifestyles.
 As it stands, I can almost imagine my Apple tablet collecting dust next to my Roomba with a dead battery.

 - Programming: Despite all of their cool devices, Apple isn’t just about hardware. iTunes has been a critical part of Apple’s success in digital media.
 I expect we’ll see a further evolution of iTunes tomorrow.
 The media store will likely be expanded to include various types of subscription services — almost certainly for video, and possibly for music.
 And the App Store will evolve to accommodate a larger device.
 We may even see the introduction of that premium game store we’ve been hearing rumors about forever.

 - The Unexpected: I know there’s supposed to be another P here, but I’m not about to go out on a limb and suggest that the Unicorn will have a Pixel Qi display (I’m saving that for my Kindle 3 predictions, due next month).
-Still, it’s entirely possible that Apple might deliver some heretofore unsuspected new technology that would truly be earth shattering.
-Possibilities might include an unexpected new display technology, an innovative input method, or a significant breakthrough in battery life.
-Any one of these things might transform the tablet from an expensive gadget into a must have device.
+Still, it’s entirely possible that Apple might deliver some heretofore unsuspected new technology that would truly be earth-shattering.
+Possibilities might include unexpected new display technology, an innovative input method, or a significant breakthrough in battery life.
+Any of these things might transform the tablet from an expensive gadget into a must-have device.